Jurager/teams/README.md

 $user->forbidTeamAbility($team, 'server:edit', \App\Models\Server $server) : bool
 ```

-Group
+These methods enable you to efficiently manage and inspect a user's teams, roles, permissions, and abilities within your application.

+Groups
 -------------------------------------------

-Users within teams can be organized into groups with their own set of permissions.
+Users within teams can be organized into groups, each with its own set of permissions.

+> [!NOTE]
-> Access rights granted to a group of users takes precedence over rights granted to a user in a team.
+> Access rights granted to a group of users take precedence over rights granted to a user within a team.

-Examples of use of this behavior:
+### Examples of Usage

- * The user has permission to `server:edit` within the team, but is part of a group that is restricted from `server:edit` for certain entities.
+ * A user may have permission to `server:edit` within the team but is part of a group restricted from `server:edit` for certain entities.

- * The user lacks `server:edit` permission but is in a group permitted to `server:edit` certain entities.
+ * A user may lack `server:edit` permission but is in a group permitted to `server:edit` certain entities.

+### Managing Groups

-`Jurager\Teams\Traits\HasTeams` provides methods to inspect a user's team groups
+The `Jurager\Teams\Traits\HasTeams` trait provides methods to inspect a user's team groups:

 ```php
 // Add new group to the team